openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Isosceles Triangle](images/IsoscelesTriangleDiagram.png "Labeled diagram of an isosceles triangle")

 An isosceles triangle has two sides that are of equal length (labeled as b) and one side of a different length (labeled a).
 The height (labeled h) is also drawn in the figure.
 We are going to draw a skinny triangle using one side (a) and the height (h).
 It will become important later, but we are going to draw our triangle starting from the mouse cursor and pointing to the right.
-Add these lines to the triangle section of your `draw()` function:
+Add these lines to the triangle section of our `draw()` function:

 	ofVec2f mousePos(mouseX, mouseY);